 To focus our efforts on safely performing opera on stage, all special events on campus have been cancelled.

 In addition to live performances, the Santa Fe Opera invites the public to enjoy an array of virtual experiences.
 This season, Virtual Prelude Talks will feature opera educator Oliver Prezant presenting on all four productions, as well commentary from the scholar and performer Lucy Tucker Yates, librettist Diana Solomon-Glover and stage director Shawna Lucey.
 Premiering in July, patrons can look forward to receiving video links as part of their pre-performance reminder email.

-“Explore the Santa Fe Opera,” a Virtual Backstage Tour Experience offers the chance to step behind-the-scenes into the costume, props, paint, scenery shops and more.
+“Explore the Santa Fe Opera,” is available to watch on the opera’s website, YouTube and social channels.
+The experience offers the chance to step behind-the-scenes into the costume, props, paint, scenery shops and more.
 Each tour will be led by Santa Fe Opera notables including soprano Susanna Phillips and Chief Artistic Officer David Lomelí.
 Former Santa Fe Opera Technical Apprentice and Project Runway star Patricia Michaels serves will host the virtual backstage tour of the Costume Shop where she once worked.
-“Explore the Santa Fe Opera” will debut on July 10 and will be available to watch on the opera’s website, YouTube and social channels.
+“Explore the Santa Fe Opera” will debut on July 10th.